blend-capital/blend-whitepaper/whitepaper.md

 #### Backstop Threshold

-The backstop deposit threshold required to activate pools is 1.5 million BLND tokens.
-Each BLND token in BLND:USDC liquidity pool token deposits count as two tokens toward this threshold.
-BLND-only deposits count as 0.5 tokens.
-The reason for this varied weight is because pure BLND tokens are not as effective at insuring the pool as BLND:USDC liquidity pool tokens are.
+The backstop deposit threshold required to activate pools is 1 million BLND tokens.
+BLND:USDC liquidity pool token deposits count as the number of BLND tokens within them toward this threshold.

 #### Pool Migration

 Due to the immutable nature of standard isolated lending pools, if new parameters are required, a new pool must be deployed, and users must be migrated to it.
 Migrations are especially urgent if the old pool is using an oracle contract that is being shut down.
-To migrate users, someone first needs to create the new pool, then inform the backstop module depositors of the old pool what the new pool is and why they should migrate.
+To migrate users, someone first needs to create the new pool, then inform the backstop module depositors of the old pool what the new pool is, and why they should migrate.
 Since an outdated parameter could jeopardize backstop module deposits, depositors should be more than happy to migrate.
 Once they begin the migration process by queueing their deposits for withdrawal, the pool can be turned off using pool management functions.
 This will force lenders and borrowers to migrate to the new pool to continue their operations.

 ### BLND Emissions